spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/01-azure-cloud.md

 2. From the Tenant Settings go to **Cloud Accounts** and click **+ Add Azure Account**.

-3. To the Add azure cloud account wizard, provide the following information:
+3. To the add Azure cloud account wizard, provide the following information:

 |   **Basic Information** |Description|
 |-------------------------|-----------|